rubenspgcavalcante/webpack-extension-reloader/README.md

   mode: "development", // The plugin is activated only if mode is set to development
   watch: true,
   entry: {
     'content-script': './my-content-script.js',
-      background: './my-background-script.js'
+    background: './my-background-script.js',
     popup: 'popup',
   },
   //...
   plugins: [
     new ExtensionReloader({
       port: 9090, // Which port use to create the server
       reloadPage: true, // Force the reload of the page also
       entries: { // The entries used for the content/background scripts or extension pages
         contentScript: 'content-script',
         background: 'background',
         extensionPage: 'popup',
       }
     })
   ]
-}ß
+}
 ```
 **Note I**: `entry` or `manifest` are needed.
 If both are given, entry will override the information comming from `manifest.json`.
 If none are given the default `entry` values (see above) are used.